Heisenberg-smooth operators from the phase space perspective: Passing to -quantization

 \section{Passing to $\tau$-quantization}

-We want to note that Cordes proved the result with Kohn-Nirenberg quantization instead of Weyl quantization.
+We want to note that Cordes proved the result for the Kohn-Nirenberg quantization instead of the Weyl quantization.
 In terms of quantum harmonic analysis, it is more convenient to work with Weyl pseudodifferential operators.
 Nevertheless, it is not hard to translate the result we obtained into a result for any other $\tau$-quantization ($\tau \in \mathbb R$).
 Before describing how this works, we want to recall that $\tau$-quantization is defined by

 for $f \in \mathcal S(\mathbb R^{2d})$ and $\varphi \in \mathcal S(\mathbb R^d)$.
 Clearly, $\tau = 0$ yields Kohn-Nirenberg (or left) quantization and $\tau = \frac{1}{2}$ gives Weyl quantization.
 From a pseudodifferential point of view, the most natural consideration to translate Theorem \ref{thm:CordesWeyl} into a result for $\tau$-quantization is considering the map sending Kohn-Nirenberg symbols to $\tau$-symbols.
 This map $N_\tau$ is given by